the application process

-- We want to see your specialty skills
+- See your specialty skills

-- We want to see you perform
+- See you perform

 There is a one-off administration fee of $50.00.
 You will also need to invest some time into collecting medical information, thinking about your performance and writing a brief description for the audition panel, and preparing physically, based on the video audition guides and the NICA video application guide.